 How to Convert Between Time Formats

 Time formats vary across systems, APIs, and countries.
-Unix timestamps in API responses, ISO 8601 in databases, 12-hour clocks in the US, 24-hour clocks in Europe — converting between them is a constant need for developers and anyone working with international data.
+Unix timestamps in API responses, ISO 8601 in databases, 12-hour clocks in the US, 24-hour clocks in Europe, converting between them is a constant need for developers and anyone working with international data.
+Understanding why each format exists, where it shines, and where it bites makes conversion a quick reflex rather than a recurring source of subtle bugs.

 Common time formats